neurobiol/memory-plastic-automata/README.md

 * `promote_dense_reruns.py`
   Selects simulation conditions for densely sampled trajectory reruns and media generation.

-The `.gitkeep` file in `src/` may be deleted because the directory already contains source files.

 ## Configuration Files

 The `configs/` directory contains seven JSON files defining the simulation campaigns.